 Larry is retired from the Postal Service and is a long-time member of NAWA.
 He has been carving since 1987.
 His favorite subjects to carve are animals, especially horses, and his carvings of them are unbelievably beautiful.
 He also carves dogs so realistic that you want to reach out and pet them.
 In addition, he is also known for his lovely human bust carvings and has won numerous prizes and Purchase Awards as well as the People's Choice award.
 He constantly takes top prizes in our annual shows.
 Go to any of the Show Winners slide shows to see examples of his stunning work.
 The amount of detail Larry includes in all of his carvings is just incredible.

 Dan has been a member of NAWA and a carver since 1999.
-He is a very active member and has served as president of the club for 3 terms in the past and now is invaluable in his role as Publicity Chairman, promoting and assisting with the annual shows and other activities.
+He is a very active member, served as president of the club for 3 terms in the past and now is invaluable in his role as Publicity Chairman, promoting and assisting with the annual shows and other activities.
 Dan has been teaching basic carving skills for several years.
 His favorite carving technique is caricatures, both human and animal - in the round.
 Students are indeed fortunate to have Dan as a mentor and will enjoy his creative class projects.

 Phil is an incredibly talented individual.
 In addition to his carving and wood burning, he does beautiful, intricate ship models and is also president of the Living Art Bonsai Society where his living creations are truly works of art.
 You can check them out at livingartbonsaisociety.org.